imSzukala/Android-Skeleton/README.md

 - **ui** - layer that interacts with the UI
   - **main** - module that contains MainActivity and is the starting point of the app
   - **navigation** - module that contains navigation graph
-  - **base** - module that contains resources, assets, views and base UI classes
+  - **design** - module that contains resources, assets, views and base UI classes
   - **feature 1**
   - **feature 2**
   - ...